 How to hypnotize yourself

 Below are commonly employed steps to perform self-hypnosis.
 Hypnosis is perfectly safe, and you will be in control the whole time.
 After all, it is your experience.
 To end the hypnosis session at any time simply count to five and instruct yourself to re-alert.
+Here are the steps to hypnotize yourself we're going to discuss below:

 1. Find a comfortable place